isf-dp-cs/isf-dp-cs.github.io/content/new_syllabus/unit_03_oop/02_composition/_index.md

 {{< write-action >}}

-1) **Close your computer, take out a piece of paper, and draw the UML diagrams by referencing the classes.**
+1) **Draw the UML diagrams by ONLY referencing the code.**

-2) Double check your handwritten code against your typed code.
+2) Double check your diagram against the website.

 3) If you made mistakes, take note of them and try again.